Home

 • Disability Trust -- A Disability Trust is very similar to a Special Needs Trust (see below).
 The objective is to be able to place assets into a trust to support the disabled individual -- but not disqualify him or her from Medicaid or SSI.
 Disability Trusts, that aren't Medicaid or SSI disqualifying, have strict rules that must be followed.

 • Irrevocable Living Trust - Assets placed in an irrevocable living trust are given away for good.
 They cannot be retrieved.
 Obviously most people don't want to do that.
 However, an Irrevocable Living Trust could potentially be used to save income or estate taxes or in some circumstances to protect assets from creditors.
 This page explains an irrevocable living trust.
+Sometimes this trust is referred to as an Inheritors Trust.

 • Life Insurance Trust (ILIT) - This is an example of an irrevocable living trust.
 It is set up to provide a way for the proceeds of your life insurance policy to not be included in your estate for estate tax purposes.